databricks/terraform-provider-databricks/docs/resources/cluster.md

 * [databricks_group](group.md#allow_cluster_create) and [databricks_user](user.md#allow_cluster_create) can control which groups or individual users can create clusters.
 * [databricks_cluster_policy](cluster_policy.md) can control which kinds of clusters users can create.
-* Users, who have access to Cluster Policy, but do not have `allow_cluster_create` argument set would still be able to create clusters, but within the boundary of the policy.
+* Users, who have access to Cluster Policy, but do not have an `allow_cluster_create` argument set would still be able to create clusters, but within the boundary of the policy.
 * [databricks_permissions](permissions.md#Cluster-usage) can control which groups or individual users can *Manage*, *Restart* or *Attach to* individual clusters.
-* `instance_profile_arn` can control which data given cluster can access through cloud-native controls.
+* `instance_profile_arn` can control which data a given cluster can access through cloud-native controls.

 ## Import